A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 - After 2 trials, Eugene Williams (13 when arrested) was deemed “too young” to be convicted and all charges were dropped.

 NOTE: The number of trials (noted above) does not count appeals or the fact that the defendants were often in the courtroom when others were being tried.
 Nor does it reflect the fact that sometimes jurors were swapped (like school kids moving between classrooms).
-Several of the aforementioned had other legal issues, but I have not listed them all.
+Several of the aforementioned had additional legal issues, but I have not listed them all.

-In 1938, the Governor of Alabama (Bibb Graves) made plans to pardon those who were imprisoned, but changed his mind because he didn’t like their attitude and they continued to declare themselves innocent.
+In 1938, the Governor of Alabama (Bibb Graves) made plans to pardon those who were imprisoned, but changed his mind because he didn’t like their attitude and the fact that they continued to declare themselves innocent.
 In 2013, 82 years after they were arrested, the state of Alabama issued posthumous pardons for Haywood Patterson, Charlie Weems, and Andy Wright.

 “Remembering their sharp and pretty